Working Title: Catholic Mission in the Age of Colonialism and Decolonisation

 The project examines not only institutions and activities of the SMB, but also the interactive dimension of the mission.
 Social relationships, distributions of power and institutional settings, interventions, practices and agencies of various actors can be analysed with the specific focus on missionary encounters in colonial Zimbabwe.
 The project also includes the concepts, knowledge and interpretation patterns that were negotiated, questioned and reconfigured in the missionary contact zones.
 Narratives, representations and categories of knowledge between Switzerland and Africa that were generated in the interrelationships of the SMB missionaries and the population of colonial Zimbabwe can, therefore, be carved out and examined.
 This includes the generalised images of the African continent that were constructed and perpetuated in missions.
 To some extent, they're still persistent and effective today.
 Because the research allows for differentiation of the perspectives in current perceptions and discussions, it has also a social impact.

 The project includes two subprojects:

-Subproject A (Simone Bleuer): 'Race', Gender and Sexuality in Missionary Encounters.
-Entangled Negotiations between Switzerland and Colonial
+Subproject A (Simone Rees): 'Race', Gender and Sexuality in Missionary Encounters.
+Entangled Negotiations between Switzerland and Colonial Zimbabwe

 Subproject B (Barbara Miller): Development, Decolonization and Global Solidarity.
 Missionary Entanglements between Switzerland and Colonial Zimbabwe (1960-1980).